ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

    But with ``-XNoTemplateStagePersistence``, overriding the default, all of those are *disabled*.

 #.
 Extend the command line [TODO bikeshed!!] with a way to specify per-stage package dependencies and the like.
-   If/when GHC becomes multi-target, by default stages >= 0 take GHC's target platform / the packages host platform (where compiled code runs), while stages < 0 take GHC's host platform / the packages build platform (where GHC runs).
+   If the emitted platform is specified without regards to a specific stage stage, it applies to stages 0, while stages -1 is left the same.
+   If the platform of stage other than those two isn't specified, it defaults to that of the stage next closest to 0.
+   [That's n takes's n + 1's, if n < -1, and n take's n - 1's, if n > 0.]
-   But, the emitted platform can still be specified per-stage like the other flags.
+   All that said, the emitted platform can still be specified per-stage like the other flags.
-   This is needed when building TH functions to be used from cross compiled code.

 #.
 When importing modules/packages, after applying the import offset ensure that the platforms match.
-   Note that while each module only has bindings in its own stage 0, those bindings can contain quotes from stages greater than 0.
+   Note that while each imported module only has exports in its own stage 0, those exports can contain quotes of code in stages greater than 0.
-   All such quoted platforms need to match.
+   Those stages > 0 (by the imported modules' numbering) need to also match.

 #.
-Just as GHC defines ``*_HOST_OS`` and similar CPP identifiers today, it would define ``*_BUILD_*`` ones if you have any stage -1 package imports, and ``*_BUILD_*`` if you have any stage 1 package imports.
+Just as GHC defines ``*_HOST_OS`` and similar CPP identifiers today, define ``*_BUILD_*`` ones if the current module has any stage -1 package imports, and ``*_TARGET_*`` if the current module has any stage 1 package imports.
+   Not always defining them helps people not use the wrong one, and improves the caching of builds (in principle at least).

 Cabal
 ~~~~~~~~~~~~

 #.
-Extend the ``build-depends`` syntax with a stage integer offset parameter.
+Extend the ``build-depends`` syntax with an optional stage integer offset parameter.
+   The default is stage 0.
    N.B ``build-tool-depends`` can be thought of as a stage -1 executable dependencies list.
+   "Those executables are executed at build time, like top-evel splices, and so need to be built for the build platform."
    `<https://github.com/haskell/cabal/issues/5411>`_ asks for a ``run-tool-depends`` which would be nothing but a stage 0 executable depends.
    ``setup-depends`` can also be thought of as a stage -1 executable dependencies list.